 3. Wash It Out

-A good way to get rid of the dirt that’s sticking to the inner folds is to wash it out.
+An excellent way to get rid of the dirt sticking to the inner folds is to wash it out.
 You can fill up the sink with around 4 inches of water.
 Then mix in one or two squirts of dish soap or a mild detergent.

 It’s best to totally submerge the hose.
 This lets water move through the inside and cleanse the material.
 You can also clean the outer hose with a damp cloth.
 It’s wise to avoid using harsh chemicals in case this damages the material.